 It has been long-debated that uniforms for nurses should symbolize cleanliness while at the same time providing the nurse with the freedom to perform his duty of caring without any restrictions.

 As a nurse on duty, do you think that we should revolutionize the nursing profession by changing our uniforms?
 Do you think that we should stick with the white uniform for the aesthetic beauty, purity, and uniformity it offers?
 Or do you think we should all wear custom-made scrub suits for the flexibility, freedom of movement, and eye-appealing designs and colors that they offer?
 Is it about time to change from traditional to modern?
 Or is the traditional still the best?
-Feel free to comment your take on this.
+Feel free to comment on your take on this.

 “The uniform does not dictate how good of a nurse you are.
 You alone are the nurse, and you alone will always be the one to dictate this…